-Operating Instructions are printed on most of the telephone entry systems.
-The systems with LCD displays have a scrolling or static Instruction Message on how to operate the system (locating and calling the resident that they wish to visit).
-The 1835 and 1837 systems utilize "A" and "Z" scroll buttons that a guest will use to locate the resident that they are wishing to visit.
+Operating Instructions are shown on the LCD display on the telephone entry systems.
+The LCD displays have a scrolling or static Instruction Message on how to operate the system (locating and calling the resident that they wish to visit).
+The Entry systems utilize "A" and "Z" scroll buttons that a guest will use to locate the resident that they are wishing to visit.
 Pushing the "A" button will cause the resident directory to scroll up, pushing the "Z" button causes the resident directory to scroll down.
 Holding these buttons down will cause the system to scroll or page through the resident directory rapidly.
 Resident names are listed in the resident directory alphabetically.

 Although the systems are similar in the way that they operate, they differ in the way that the resident information is presented to the guest.
 The 1835 electronic directory display resident names (or apartment numbers) and their respective directory code on a single line while the 1837 system displays a page of eight resident names at a time.
-The 1833 system relies on a separate printed directory to provide guest with resident directory information.

-- 1. If the guest knows the residents directory code, they can simply enter it on the system keypad to place a call. - 2.
-If the guest does not know the residents directory code, they must check the directory and find the code assigned to the person they wish to visit.
+1. If the guest knows the residents directory code, they can simply enter it on the system keypad to place a call.

+2. If the guest does not know the residents directory code, they must check the directory and find the code assigned to the person they wish to visit.